amusecode/amuse/doc/install/install-prerequisites-ubuntu.rst

 MPI2
 ----
-Ubuntu does not provide installation packages for MPICH2.
-You can build MPICH2 by hand (a good HOWTO can be found at https://wiki.ubuntu.com/MpichCluster).
-Or, you can download and install pre-build packages from the MPICH2 site (http://www.mcs.anl.gov/research/projects/mpich2/index.php).
+Ubuntu does not provide installation packages for MPICH.
+You can build MPICH by hand (a good HOWTO can be found at https://wiki.ubuntu.com/MpichCluster).
+Or, you can download and install pre-build packages from the MPICH site (http://www.mpich.org).

-If you prefer OpenMpi over MPICH2, you can install openmpi from the Ubuntu packages.
+If you prefer OpenMpi over MPICH, you can install openmpi from the Ubuntu packages.
 To install the openmpi packages, do::